 - Are there any brochures or other printed material that I can take home with me?
 What websites do you recommend?

-In addition to the questions you've prepared to ask your doctor, don't hesitate to ask questions during your appointment.
+In addition to the questions you've prepared to ask your health care provider, don't hesitate to ask additional questions during your appointment.

 What to expect from your doctor

 Your health care provider is likely to ask you many questions.
 Being ready to answer them may save time to go over information you want to spend more time on.
 Your provider may ask the following questions: